wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 2. Inside **Query Settings**, select the **Users can write queries in PromQL** check box.
 3. Select the default query language for new users.
 4. Enable **Always save queries as WQL** if you expect that some users prefer WQL.
-5. Enable **Show WQL translation** to show hover text with a translation to WQL for all PromQL queries.
+5. Enable **Show WQL translation** to show a translation hint for all PromQL queries.
+The translation hint appears if a user is in the Query Editor, the QueryEditor is in PromQL mode, and the query is valid PromQL syntax.
 Enable this check box if you expect users want to learn WQL.

 ## Set PromQL Preferences (All Users)